SUSE/skuba/README.md

 The videos are uncut, as you will see the whole deployment takes around 7 minutes:
 4 minutes for the infrastructure, 3 minutes for the actual cluster.

-The demo uses a small script to automate the sequential invocations of `caaspctl`.
+The demo uses a small script to automate the sequential invocations of `skuba`.
 Anything can be used to do that, including bash.